 Tadano sets out strategies

-Following the exit of its European companies from administration, Tadano has announced the next steps in its plans, with the long term aim to become the leading mobile crane manufacturer.
-The announcements come shortly after Koichi Tadano handed over the chief executive’s role to Toshiaki Ujiie, to become group chairman - see: New CEO for Tadano
+Following the exit of its European companies from administration, Tadano has announced the next steps in its plans, with the long term aim to become the world's leading mobile crane manufacturer.
+The announcement come shortly after Koichi Tadano handed over the chief executive’s role to Toshiaki Ujiie, to become group chairman - see: New CEO for Tadano

 One significant change will be the reintroduction of Japanese built Rough Terrain cranes to the European market.
 What has not yet been specified is whether these will be the North American or Japanese market specification models but it will most likely include models from each range.
 One product type that will be welcomed are city type Rough Terrain/All Terrain models.
-Tadano also plans to step up the geographic coverage for its European-built All Terrain and lattice boom cranes.
+Tadano also plans to step up the geographic coverage for its European built All Terrain and lattice boom cranes.

 The company will merge all of its distribution and commercial subsidiaries in the Americas into a new ‘Pan-American Operations’ division, with all sales, marketing, service, and parts activities for North, Central and South America, including the Caribbean, reporting into Huston based Tadano America Corporation.
 The telescopic crawler crane manufacturer Tadano Mantis will remain as an engineering and manufacturing business, while some models, including the new 156 tonne GTC-1800EX will be made in Europe.